 Non-swimmers are encouraged to take swimming lessons and pass a swim test prior to registering for a rowing program.
 It can be difficult to progress as a rower while wearing a life jacket as it inhibits proper rowing technique.

-15. What is the swim text held?
+15. When is the swim test held?

 WSRC does not administer swim tests.
 There are no pool facilities at our boathouse location, and swim tests are not conducted in the Black Rock Channel.

 16. I submitted my swim test form last year, why am I being asked for it again?